If you’ve ever done a multi-night backpacking trip (or spent any amount of time hanging out in REI), you’ve probably heard of Mountain House meals.

 The granola comes in sizes specific for this product: the 1-Can (10 servings), the pouch (2 servings), the #10 Can (20 servings), and the 6-Pack (12 servings).
 Mountain House’s granola meals are one of our favorites because we can eat breakfast food anytime, but keep scrolling for more delicious dinner options!

 The Beef Stroganoff with Noodles is a great dinner to watch the sunset.
 You only need a pot and some water, and after about ten minutes, you’ll have a fresh meal of high-grade beef, noodles, and mushrooms soaked in a delicious sour cream sauce.

 The pouch size feeds up to two people, and it’s great for backpackers because of the rich nutrients and lightweight nature.
 If you’re traveling in a group, other options like the classic 1-can and #10 can feed more people.

 But if you’re hiking solo, the pouch is an ideal option because there’s that need to conserve water.
-What makes Mountain House meals so great is that you can pour the boiling water directly into the pouch.
+What makes the pouches so great is that you can pour the boiling water directly into the pouch.
 Other MRE’s cook in pots and pans, which means carrying more gear and wasting more water during cleanup.